 - Campaign tablet target – bid adjustment

 - Review any compatibility issues that could impact your campaign structure or performance.
-You’ll want to spend some time fine-tuning your bidding, budgeting and targeting strategies to make sure you get the most out of Microsoft Advertising.
+You will want to spend some time fine-tuning your bidding, budgeting and targeting strategies to make sure you get the most out of Microsoft Advertising.

 - After running your imported campaigns for a long enough period of time to see the performance of your reach and revenue, re-evaluate your budget and bid strategies in Microsoft Advertising.